 - Attack Events

 You can move the pointer over a domain to view the details of an attack, such as Domains, Peak Attack Traffic, and Attack Type.

 - Response Codes

-The trend of response codes displays the accumulated numbers of response codes within the search time period, which is the same as the time period used in the trend of requests.
-You can hover over the question mark icon to find what the response codes mean.
+The trend chart of response codes displays the accumulated numbers of response codes within a specific time range.
+This time range is the same as that specified in the Requests chart.
+You can move the pointer over the question mark icon to view the explanation of response codes.

-- The Most Requested URIs and Slow Loading URIs
+- Most Requested URIs and Slow Loading URIs

 Note You must enable the static page caching feature before you can view the trend chart of the cache hit rate.
 For more information, see Configure static page caching rules.